What is SPARK?

 How does SPARK benefit individual families?

-We recognize there is a variety of reasons why individuals with autism and their families may choose to participate in genetic research – whether based on an altruistic mentality to try to help the autism community, regardless of direct benefit to themselves or their own family, or an affected individual’s search for answers, or an obligation and responsibility felt by parents to help their child in any possible way.
+We recognize there are a variety of reasons why individuals with autism and their families may choose to participate in genetic research – whether based on an altruistic mentality to try to help the autism community, regardless of direct benefit to themselves or their own family, or an affected individual’s search for answers, or an obligation and responsibility felt by parents to help their child in any possible way.
 Mentalities and attitudes to participate in research are shaped by different situations and experiences, such as the emotional and financial toll of raising a child with autism, difficulty for adults finding housing or employment, or the frustration of not having a proper diagnosis and access to educational and medical services.

 Whatever the reasons are that incentivize people to participate in research, it is clear that we need to learn more.
 By understanding more about autism-linked genes, scientists can better understand the causes of autism, as well as ultimately develop effective treatments and better therapies for families challenged with autism.
 SPARK will provide support to the community of participants by presenting tips and information about autism and how to approach potential challenges in new and helpful ways.